day8/re-com/README.md

-Why?  **Well, here's the thing:**  the entire layout side of this library plus a few of the widgets rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which only works on [modern browsers](http://caniuse.com/#feat=flexbox).
+Why?  **Well, here's the thing:**  the entire layout side of this library plus a few of the widgets rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which only works on [modern browsers](http://caniuse.com/#feat=flexbox), and specifically not IE 9 and 10.

 Now, the grinding pain and longevity of IE6 has conditioned many to expect 8, 9 and 10 to hang around forever too.
 But, this time around, there's quite a different dynamic.
-Microsoft itself is very actively forcing the pace -
+Microsoft itself is very actively forcing their demise -
 [come Jan 12th 2016 corporates will have to be on IE11](http://blogs.msdn.com/b/ie/archive/2014/08/07/stay-up-to-date-with-internet-explorer.aspx)

 So, by Q1 2016, the market share of IE9 and IE10 will have diminished sufficiently that they could be ignored.
 Probably.
+Myabe.
-In which case, a modern flexbox implementation will be available on all the browsers you then care about.
+If so, a modern flexbox implementation will be available on all the browsers you then care about.
 **So that's surprisingly soon, but not now!**

 But, even when it comes to modern browsers, there will be teething issues.
 Based on 5 minutes of